-The Committee establishes EBITDA targets after the Board has reviewed the Griffon operating plan developed by management for the coming fiscal year.
+Against this background, the Committee establishes EBITDA targets after the Board has reviewed the Griffon operating plan developed by management for the coming fiscal year.
 That operating plan incorporates the plans and budgets of each of the Company's operating subsidiaries as well as corporate expense, and requires that certain levels of organic growth be achieved for the payment of target bonuses at the subsidiary levels.
-In establishing EBITDA targets, the Compensation Committee considered similar factors to those considered when EBITDA target levels were set for fiscal 2011 through 2013, such as
+In establishing EBITDA targets, the Compensation Committee considered similar factors to those considered when EBITDA target levels were set for fiscal 2012 through 2015, such as

-- the challenging U.S. and global economic environment, including in particular the downturn and slower than expected recovery of the U.S. housing market, which has a direct impact on the Company's building products business. - how the current economic environment is likely to impact consumer spending, and the likely resultant impact on Ames, the Company's lawn and garden tool business that was acquired in the fall of 2010. - the uncertain defense budgetary environment, and the possible impact of reduced military spending by the U.S. government (including the potential impact of sequestration) on Telephonics, the Company's defense electronics business. - that the setting of appropriate EBITDA targets would create an incentive to control general and administrative expenses.
+- the challenging U.S. and global economic environment, including in particular the slower than expected recovery of the U.S. housing market, which has a direct impact on the Company's building products business. - how the current economic environment is likely to impact consumer spending, and the likely resultant impact on Ames, the Company's lawn and garden tool business. - the uncertain defense budgetary environment, and the possible impact of reduced military spending by the U.S. government on Telephonics, the Company's defense electronics business. - that the setting of appropriate EBITDA targets would create an incentive to control general and administrative expenses.

-In establishing working capital targets, the Compensation Committee considered the capital requirements of the Company necessary for the Company to maintain a strong balance sheet and desirable levels of liquidity for fiscal year 2014.
-The Committee also considered anticipated cash expenditures for fiscal 2014.
+In establishing working capital targets, the Compensation Committee considered the capital requirements of the Company necessary for the Company to maintain a strong balance sheet and desirable levels of liquidity for fiscal 2016.
+The Committee also considered anticipated cash expenditures for fiscal 2016.
 The Committee believes that working capital is an appropriate measure of financial strength and stability as it prevents excessive reliance on short-term borrowings, thereby reducing the Company's exposure to uncertainties of the capital markets.
 Importantly, the Compensation Committee also recognized the inherent tension between maintaining a strong working capital position and the mandates of the Company's Board of Directors to increase earnings growth through acquisitions of synergistic or complementary businesses and to return cash to shareholders through share repurchases and dividends.
 The Committee also recognized that in view of the Board's role in establishing the level of share repurchases and in approving acquisitions, decisions with respect to these activities and the consequences of those decisions are not ultimately within the control of management.
 To address this balance, and to eliminate any disincentive for management to pursue strategic acquisitions as well as to avoid penalizing management for implementing the Board authorized share repurchase program, the Compensation Committee determined that the appropriate barometer should be an adjusted working capital measure that is not reduced by amounts expended in connection with share repurchases, and that is reduced by 50% (as opposed to 100%) of acquisition expenses (the "adjusted working capital").

-After the conclusion of fiscal 2014 and the preparation of the Company's audited financial statements, the Compensation Committee held meetings in which the Committee reviewed the extent to which targets established under the 2011 Performance Bonus Plan were attained and considered the extent to which bonuses under the plan would be paid.
-The Committee determined that, in calculating the EBITDA and working capital amounts that determine the bonuses eligible to be paid to Messrs.
-Kramer, Mehmel and Wetmore under the 2011 Performance Bonus Plan, it should exclude the impact of certain items such as (i) the incremental EBITDA and incremental working capital resulting from the acquisition (and the long term borrowings used to finance the acquisition) of two Australian businesses that were acquired during fiscal 2014 (Northcote Pottery and Cyclone Tools), and (ii) certain receivables that are considered current assets under Generally Accepted Account Principals but which are not expected to be collected within one year.
+After the conclusion of fiscal 2016 and the preparation of the Company's audited financial statements, the Compensation Committee held meetings in which the Committee reviewed the extent to which targets established for annual bonus opportunities for fiscal 2016 were attained and considered the extent to which annual bonuses would be paid.
 The Committee determined that Messrs.
-Kramer, Mehmel and Wetmore were eligible for, and would be awarded, bonus amounts as follows, based on an EBITDA level of \$151.7 million and a working capital level that fell below the minimum amount of 448.9 million (as previously approved by the Committee, interpolation was used to arrive at the eligible amounts):
+Kramer and Mehmel were eligible for, and would be awarded, bonus amounts as follows, based on an EBITDA level of \$180.4 million and a working capital level of \$469.1 million (as previously approved by the Committee, interpolation was used to arrive at the eligible amounts):